mrbongiolo/RYL-Character-Tool/Readme.txt

 RYL Character Tool

-This is a little tool that I made to help me to easyli find out what "build" I would use for my char on the RYL (Risk Your Life) MMORPG.
+This is a little tool that I made to help me to easily find out what "build" I would use for my char on the RYL (Risk Your Life) MMORPG.

 What it does?